antitree/bsidesroc/content/sponsorship-info.md

 ## Sponsorship

-Thanks for your intereste in sponsoring BSidesROC.
+Thanks for your interest in sponsoring BSidesROC.
 Below is an infographic that summarizes the demographics that normally attend the conference.

-## <div align="center">[Sponsorship Info Pack](/doc/infokit.pdf)</div>
+## <div align="center">[Sponsorship Info Pack](/doc/infokit2018.pdf)</div>